seintzx/dotfiles/xmonad/README.md

 This folder contains the config file for `xmonad` and `xmobar`.

-> NOTE: remember to compile xmobar with all the flag or something could not
+> NOTE: remember to compile xmobar with all the flag
-> work.

-path to file:
+## file path

 - `~/.xmonad/xmonad.hs`
 - `~/.xmonad/xmobar`